1997 Drammen bombing: District Court

 The investigation into the bombing took four-and-a-half years to complete and seven people affiliated with the Hells Angels were indicted for the attack.
 At Drammen District Court on 10 June 2002, John Gerhard Berg was sentenced to ten years in prison for arson and serious damage, while Torkjell Alsaker was acquitted.
 Two others, including Kai Mosether, were also found guilty of both arson, the other also for serious damage, and were sentenced to five and eight years in prison respectively.
 Mosether received the greatest penalty rebate after confessing and assisting with investigation and clarification.
 Three others were acquitted of arson, but sentenced to three years in prison each for serious damage.
 Although Alsaker was acquitted, the court found it likely that he had ordered the bombing.
 He was thus held jointly liable for the financial compensation as the other convicted persons.
 The six convicted were ordered to pay kr120,000 in compensation to the widower of Irene Bækkevold.
-The prosecutor had requested sentences ranging between seven to twelve years in prison, sixteen years for Alsaker, and the entire amount of damages was kr290 million.
+The prosecutor had requested sentences ranging between seven and twelve years in prison, sixteen years for Alsaker, and the entire amount of damages was kr290 million.

 All seven were jointly fined kr13.6 million in damages.
 This was equivalent to around five per cent of the actual economic damage to the environment.
 Insurance companies and the police had already seized assets, property, boats and cars for kr5.5 million, mostly in the name of Alsaker's cohabitant.

 Five of the six convicted appealed the case to the court of appeal.
 Mosether accepted the verdict.
 The prosecution, in turn, appealed the acquittal of Alsaker, as well as the other three being acquitted of arson.
 The state attorney also appealed the damages question.